SatelliteApplicationsCatapult/ard-docker-images/README.md

-# Docker images to deploy ARD workflows with Docker and docker-compose
+# Docker images to deploy ARD workflows

 Docker images to deploy ARD workflows.
 Clone this repository using the `--recurse-submodules` flag in order to recurse into the workflow submodules.